GIP Library icon

 Exceptional piece.
 Highly recommended!
 A very timely book for spiritual warfare.
 You learn to live your life in the offensive against the wiles of the devil.

-- makaliki mumbi (6 months ago)
+- makaliki mumbi (a year ago)

 About the Book